jotonedev/pyown/examples/light_02/README.md

-# light_01
+# light_02

-This example demonstrates how to read light events from an event client.
+This example demonstrates how to listen for light events from an event client.